-Net Sales - Our Component Products Segment's net sales increased 6% in the first quarter of 2011 as compared to 2010.
-Net sales increased due to an increase in order rates from our customers resulting from improving economic conditions in North America.
+Net Sales - Our Component Products Segment's net sales increased 2% and 4% in the second quarter and first six months of 2011 as compared to the same periods in 2010.
+Net sales increased due to an increase in order rates from many of our customers resulting from improving economic conditions in North America.
 In addition the security products reporting unit's sales represented the largest contributor to the increase in sales due to stronger sales to customers in the transportation market.